dirkschumacher/votingpower.r/README.md

 Imagine you are a representative of the country Luxembourg in the European Economic Community of 1958.
 Germany, France and Italy hat 4 votes each, Belgium and the Netherlands 2 and Luxembourg 1 vote.
 The necessary quota was 12 out of the 17 votes.
 The problem is, there exist no situation where the vote of Luxembourg counts; i.e. would change the outcome for a yes to no - this is called being critical.

 This topic is a bit esoteric but quite interesting.
 Quite some algorithms exists both for measuring power and for the inverse problem: designing weights such that a specific voting power is achieved.
+The currently implemented methods have an exponential running time.
+However there exist some more advanced methods when dealing with larger voting bodies.

 Current version: 0.0.1